-Content Limits: Content includes, but is not limited to, line, shape, color, texture, balance, contrast, directional movement, and rhythm.
+Content Limits: Content includes, but is not limited to, style, lighting, effects, mood, and tone.

-- Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus.
+- Each item will have four options. - Options can appear as photographs, illustrations, single words, or short phrases and sentences. - When a stimulus is used, options will be ordered as they appear in the stimulus